celo-org/docs/blog/01-30-23-Build-Your-Own-Full-Stack-NFT-Marketplace-on-Celo/Build-Your-Own-Full-Stack-NFT-Marketplace-on-Celo.md

 ```

-Both files import the abi and contract address from the json files that we generated when we run the deploy scripts which are then used to create and export an instance of their smart contracts.
+Both files import the ABI and contract address from the JSON files that we generated when we run the deploy scripts which are then used to create and export an instance of their smart contracts.

 Inside the utils folder open the minter file, it should look like this.